- Site Analysis

 - gas systems have higher heat losses, with heat being lost in the products of combustion exhaust (although condensing gas burners reduce this lost heat)

-- gas may not be available through a reticulated system, which means gas bottles will have to be used
+- natural gas may not be available through a reticulated system, which means LPG gas bottles will have to be used.
+However, the cost of using LPG to heat water in storage systems is much higher than the cost of using natural gas.

 - if gas is available through a reticulated system, the gas line may have connection and line supply charges.